 Effective healing and the formation of robust skin requires the presence and products of keratinocytes, fibroblasts and melanocytes1,2

-RECELL provides a cellular suspension of three phenotypes: keratinocytes, fibroblasts and melanocytes.7
+RECELL creates a Spray-On Skin Cell suspension containing a mixed population of cells, including three phenotypes: keratinocytes, fibroblasts, and melanocytes.7

 These isolated single cells stimulate healing throughout the wound bed rather than being limited to the wound edge.7

 Singer AJ, Clark RAF.
 Cutaneous wound healing.
 New England Journal of Medicine.
 1999; 341(10):738-746.

 Pastar I, Stojadinovic O, Yin NC, Ramirez H, Nusbaum AG, Sawaya A, Patel SB, Khalid L, Isseroff RR, Tomic-Canic M. Epithelialization in wound healing: A comprehensive review.
 Advances in Wound Care.
 2014; 3(7):445-464.